 Ica enjoys a dry, sunny climate year-round and is known for its huge sand dunes.
 Located around the nearby oasis of Huacachina, the dunes are perfect subjects for photography and for a favourite local pastime: sandboarding.
 Apart from the dunes, Ica is famous for its wines and there are several wineries and distilleries in the area.

-Take a guided tour of the Nazca desert cemetery and potter's studio and enjoy a flight over the Nazca Lines before the overnight bus to Arequipa.
+Take a guided tour of the Nazca desert cemetery and potter's studio and enjoy a flight over the Nazca Lines before an overnight drive to Arequipa.

 Travel south to one of the world's greatest archaeological mysteries, the Nazca Lines.
 The lines consist of patterns and pictures etched in the ground, crisscrossing a wide area of flat desert.
 From the ground we can make out very little, enjoy the best view from the air.